 You want to be sure your baby is nursing a minimum of 8-10 times and that they appear satisfied and content after feeding.
 Remember, you have the diaper count and weight checks to let you know if it’s all coming together.
 If a baby isn’t receiving the milk requested or it’s hard for them to remove the available milk, they may get tired and, having blasted through their backpack of reserves, are trying to conserve energy by sleeping more.
 If you have any concerns, contact us or your own lactation consultant.

 Your little one will lose birthweight but we want babies to get back to their birthweight by the first week or two of life and then to gain between 4- 7 ounces a week.
 If the drop is bigger than expected, or the climb slower, help early on will get you both back on track.

 The first days of motherhood are quite a ride.
 If you’re in this tender time, I hope you are getting the support you need and I wish you and your little one many sweet moments as you get to know one another.

 I always remind mothers at this point that breastfeeding may or may not feel like the sweet thing you expected it to be.
 I find that most mothers experience some ambivalent feelings about breastfeeding during the first days and weeks.
-Look for our upcoming post discussing why we might feel ambivalent about breastfeeding.
+Check out this post – it discusses why we might feel ambivalent about breastfeeding.